apache/incubator-kie-tools/uberfire-docs/docs/gettingStarted/improvingYourFirstApp.md

 ![hello world](moodPerspective.png)

 ### Let's make the screens communicate
 Did you notice the CDI event raised by MoodScreen?
-If no, take a look at onKeyDownMethod.
+If no, take a look at moodForm.setOnsubmit(..) call at init() method.

 Now let’s do something in response to the the event we fire in MoodListenerScreen when the user presses Enter.
 To do this we’ll add a CDI observer method at MoodListenerScreen:
 ```